osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 TODO

-## SpreadFactors
+## Spread Rewards

-> As a an LP, I want to earn spread factors on my capital so that I am incentivized to participate in active market making.
+> As a an LP, I want to earn spread rewards on my capital so that I am incentivized to participate in active market making.

-In Balancer-style pools, spread factors go directly back into the pool to benefit all LPs pro-rata.
+In Balancer-style pools, spread rewards go directly back into the pool to benefit all LPs pro-rata.
 For concentrated liquidity pools, this approach is no longer feasible due to the non-fungible property of positions.
-As a result, we use a different accumulator-based mechanism for tracking and storing spread factors.
+As a result, we use a different accumulator-based mechanism for tracking and storing spread rewards.

 Reference the following papers for more information on the inspiration behind our accumulator package:

 - [Scalable Reward Distribution](https://uploads-ssl.webflow.com/5ad71ffeb79acc67c8bcdaba/5ad8d1193a40977462982470_scalable-reward-distribution-paper.pdf)
 - [F1 Fee Distribution](https://drops.dagstuhl.de/opus/volltexte/2020/11974/pdf/OASIcs-Tokenomics-2019-10.pdf)

-We define the following accumulator and spread-factor-related fields to be stored on various layers of state:
+We define the following accumulator and spread-reward-related fields to be stored on various layers of state:

 - **Per-pool**